calebschoepp/nqq/list-post.md

 }
 ```

 The devil is in the details with garbage collection.
 After multiple days of testing and careful inspection of the code I found two bugs in my implementation.
-The fixes have already been included in the code of this post but I'll outline the bugs anyways.
+The fixes have already been included in the code of this post but I'll outline the bugs for your benefit.

-1. In the `OBJ_LIST` switch-case of `freeObject` I was only freeing the dynamic array.
+1. In the `OBJ_LIST` switch-case of `freeObject`, I was only freeing the dynamic array.
 By forgetting to free the object itself I had introduced a memory leak.

-2. You may have noticed the peculiar `pop` and `push` statements for `OP_BUILD_LIST`.
-Those are there because `appendList` allocates memory which may kick off a garbage collection.
+2. You may have noticed the peculiar `pop` and `push` statements in the code that handles the opcode `OP_BUILD_LIST`.
+Those are there because `appendList` allocates memory which may kick off a garbage collection cycle.
 Since `list` isn't rooted anywhere it would get sweeped away.
 Pushing it onto the stack prevents that.

 ```c++
 push(OBJ_VAL(list)); // So list isn't sweeped by GC in appendToList